July 30, 2016

 This is an interview I did with Richard Thompson in 2010, explained in the original introduction, which follows.
-Thompson announced the end of his Cul De Sac on Friday, and I wanted to celebrate Thompson's achievement and Thompson more generally. -- Tom Spurgeon
+Thompson passed away on July 27. -- Tom Spurgeon

 The following is taken from a transcript from the Richard Thompson

 spotlight panel at Heroes Con 2010

 in early June.
 As we discuss briefly in the interview, Thompson and I had spoken at the convention two years previous in a room the size of Madison Square Garden that maybe had a dozen people in it.
 This conversation had a slightly bigger audience and a much more appropriate setting.

 One thing I noticed about the audience is that -- as is the case with a lot of Heroes Con panels -- they looked like they really wanted to be there and were taking great pleasure in hearing what Thompson had to say.
 No one was grinding through the day or sitting down for a spell or facilitating an assignment for a new site.
 It also seemed to me that Thompson's popular with his fellow cartoonists.
 More than a few came up from exhibiting on the floor of the show to see his panel, which I find to be a rare thing.
 There was even a cartoonist participating in the panel next door that kept sneaking over to sit in.

 continues to be a joy.
 I was as happy as anyone to be in that room to talk to him about it.

 Note: There were a pair of recordings made of this session; this one was made available to me by Mike Rhode, whom you should bookmark right now

 and visit a bunch.
 It was edited sharply for clarity and flow.